Divided by Morality?

 So at the top of our nation’s valuation framework is an industry contributing little of worth as viewed by the back row.
 Making it worse, when this industry collapsed, threatening to bring down everyone, the politicians rescued and bailed out the grifters.

 Now there are plenty of front row kids outraged by this.
-Many doctors, teachers, biologists, etc. People who themselves fully value working hard and playing by the rules.
+Many doctors, teachers, journalists, biologists, etc. People who themselves fully value working hard and playing by the rules.

 Yet overwhelmingly the politicians they support — Jeb Bush, Hillary Clinton, Bill Clinton, Barack Obama, Marco Rubio — have accepted (and in most cases promoted) this intellectual grift.